-Collection: USFWS staff will collect Comal Springs salamanders quarterly from Comal Spring Runs 1-3 and Spring Island and surrounding areas (Table 5) by hand, with dipnets, using snorkelers.
-We will coordinate with the HCP biological monitoring program in order to ensure that, to the degree practicable, refugia collections do not overlap with specific EAHCP long-term monitoring locales.
-In the event overlap of sampling areas is unavoidable, we will collect Comal salamanders at a rate of no more than 10% of salamanders observed in those specific locales per daily sampling trip.
+Collection: USFWS staff will collect Comal Springs salamanders monthly except July and August, from Spring Island and surrounding areas (Table 5) by hand, with dipnets, using snorkelers.
+Comal Springs salamanders are more difficult to collect than San Marcos salamanders and require more frequent collections to reach Standing Stock goals.
+We will coordinate with the HCP biological monitoring program to ensure to the degree practicable, refugia collections do not overlap with specific EAHCP long-term monitoring locales.
+If overlap is unavoidable, we will collect Comal salamanders at a rate of no more than 10% of salamanders observed in those specific locales per daily sampling trip.
 We will employ a SCUBA team for a portion of these collection efforts if necessary.

 As part of quarantine procedures, USFWS staff will swab all large Comal Springs salamanders.
-If they are too small to be swabbed, then we will do a representative batch swab of group housed salamanders once they are large enough to be safely swabbed.
-USFWS staff will process these samples at SMARC or other facility to screen for Bd and Bsal prior to specimen incorporation into the general refugia population.
-Staff will retain duplicate swabs in case further testing is warranted.
+If they are too small to be swabbed, we will do a representative batch swab of group housed salamanders once they are large enough to be safely swabbed.
+USFWS staff will process these samples at SMARC or other facility to screen for Bd and Bsal prior to incorporation into the general refugia population.
+Staff will retain duplicate swabs for no more than 5 years in case further testing is warranted.
 Chytrid testing will occur in batches where groups of five swabs will be pooled for analysis.
 Staff will hold all salamanders in quarantine for at least 30 days and until test results have returned.
 Clinically, the salamanders appear normal and do not have any lesions or signs of disease.
 Positive testing for Bsal will be treated more cautiously as it has not yet been documented in North America.
 Staff would retain such salamanders in quarantine until further study and recommendations from FWS Fish Health.

 Maintenance: Staff will monitor water quality and record data weekly.
 Staff will feed salamanders live and frozen foods, either reared or purchased.
-Staff will utilize ponds and tanks to produce amphipods on site.
+Staff will utilize culture systems to produce Daphnia on site.

-Propagation: USFWS staff will maintain salamander standing and refugia stocks to encourage reproduction.
+Propagation: USFWS staff will maintain salamander standing stock to encourage reproduction.
 We will separate all progeny by generation.
 If reintroduction is warranted, staff will employ pairwise and group mating to produce offspring.
 Staff will initiate stocking once juveniles have reached 30 mm in total length.